-Accutane was created by Roche Pharmaceuticals and approved by the U.S. Food and Drug Administration (FDA) in 1982.
-The drug is used to treat severe acne in people older than 12, and teenagers are its primary users.
+The U.S. Food and Drug Administration (FDA) approved Accutane (isotretinoin) in 1982.
+The drug manufactured by Roche treats severe acne in people older than 12, and teenagers are its primary users.
 Treatment can last up to six months and may be repeated if acne returns.

 Doctors prescribe Accutane when other acne treatments fail.
 Because serious cases of acne can be such a physical and social burden, patients may be willing to tolerate some of the common side effects that come with Accutane use, including dry skin, headaches and cold-like symptoms.

 Unfortunately, studies link Accutane to a series of serious side effects, including bowel diseases like Crohn’s disease, liver damage, depression, and miscarriage and birth defects if taken during pregnancy.
 In fact, women of childbearing age are required to enroll in a special pregnancy prevention program before beginning Accutane treatment.

 Because of these side effects, more than 7,000 lawsuits have been filed against Roche Pharmaceuticals.
 Roche stopped making Accutane in 2009, but generic versions of Accutane, known as isotretinoin, are still available.

 About half of Accutane users are women of childbearing age, making birth defects associated with Accutane use a significant concern.
 As of 2002 — the year generic Accutane was approved — the FDA had received reports of 172 babies born with a congenital defect or anomaly after maternal use of Accutane.
 From 1982 to 2006, more than 2,000 isotretinoin users became pregnant, resulting in many spontaneous or elective abortions.